Samke Makhoba: Life

 Her first leading role was to play the major role of Khensani in the established series of MTV Shuga.
-Despite being 29 she was chosen in an open audition to play the fifteen year old teenager.
+Despite being 29 she was chosen in an open audition to play the fifteen-year-old teenager.
 MTV Shuga is a drama designed to assist in sexual education and Kensani's character has a relationship with an adult man.
 Other cast members included Jemima Osunde.

-In 2017 she was given a second role in the SABC1 TV sitcom "Rented Family" where she played the lead character' daughter Zanele.
+In 2017 she was given a second role in the SABC1 TV sitcom "Rented Family" where she played the lead character's daughter Zanele.

 Makhoba and her character of Khensani in MTV Shuga series seven.
 Her story returned after a one-year break when the series returned to South Africa.
 Oladipupo was still in MTV Shuga as the character "Khensani" when it went into a nightly mini series titled MTV Shuga Alone Together highlighting the problems of Coronavirus in April 2020.
 The show was broadcast for 60 nights and its backers include the World Health Organization.
 The series was based in Nigeria, South Africa, Kenya and Cote D’Ivoire and the story will be explained with on-line conversations between the characters.
 All of the filming was done by the actors themselves who include Jemima Osunde, Lerato Walaza, Sthandiwe Kgoroge, Uzoamaka Aniunoh and Mohau Cele.